Beta-23/I4Blog/README.md

 # I4Blog

-> This is a Ruby on Rails 5 application that allowes users to create their own portfolios.
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios.

 ## Features